5 Crucial Things to Consider Before Placing a TV Over a Fireplace

-The advent of lightweight, streamlined flat-screen televisions has seemingly solved the age-old TV-versus-fireplace focal-point conundrum.
-Hanging a flat screen above a mantel or on a brick fireplace's face results in a dual-purpose entertainment center that becomes a room's visual centerpiece.
-The TV-hearth partnership frees up valuable floor space, allows you to focus furniture arrangements on a single wall, and generates pleasing views for channel-surfers and fire-watchers alike.
+The advent of lightweight, flat-screen televisions has opened up many more opportunities for where you can place a TV.
+Hanging a flat-screen above a mantel or on a brick fireplace's face results in a dual-purpose entertainment center that becomes a room's visual centerpiece.
+The TV-hearth partnership frees up valuable floor space, allows you to focus furniture arrangements toward a single wall.
 But as with many high-tech design treatments, this pairing presents a few challenges.
+High temperatures from the fire, mounting techniques, and wire-management are all important factors to think through before you hang a TV above your fireplace.
 Consider the following to determine if this configuration is a practical choice for your home.

 If you plan on burning a fire while watching TV, it's important that the place you'll be hanging your TV doesn't exceed the recommended temperatures noted on the unit's technical specifications.
-Too much heat adversely affects a TV's lifespan and creates a situation that may void product warranties.
-To check surface temperature, tape a thermometer onto the wall or fireplace face when a fire's blazing in the hearth.
-If the temp is higher than what's recommended, you may want to forgo the TV-over-fireplace idea.
-Or go ahead with the plan, understanding that you won't be able to watch flickering flames and TV programs at the same time.
+Too much heat adversely affects a TV's lifespan and creates a situation that could void product warranties.
+To check the surface temperature, tape a thermometer onto the wall or fireplace face when a fire's blazing in the hearth.
+If the temp is higher than what's recommended, you might want to forgo the TV-over-fireplace idea.
+If you decide to go ahead with the plan, understand that you won't be able to watch flickering flames and TV programs at the same time.

-Consider viewing height when placing a television.
-Ideally, televisions should be set at the eye level of seated viewers, but unless you have a very low mantel, this placement probably won't be possible.
-So double-check the angle by taping a paper template the size of your TV in the preferred location.
+Consider the viewing height when placing a television.
+Ideally, televisions should be set at the eye level of seated viewers, but unless you have a very low mantel, this placement probably won't be possible above a fireplace.
+You can double-check the angle by taping a paper template the size of your TV in the preferred location.
 Sit in your favorite chair and stare at the template for a while; if you experience neck strain, consider placing the TV somewhere else.
-Or invest in a mounting system that lets you tilt the TV to improve viewing angles.
+Otherwise, invest in a mounting system that lets you tilt the TV to improve viewing angles.

-Set the television into a wall recess or behind a pair of accordion-style folding doors.
-Add a mechanized panel that rises and falls to hide and expose the screen with the touch of a remote-control button.
-Choose TV frames, cabinet doors, and mechanized panels that mirror finishes and materials already in the room to create a cohesive scene.
-Employ technological advancements, such as motorized artwork that rolls up when you want to watch a favorite program or mirror panels that disappear when the TV is turned on.
-Add fireplace-framing built-in bookcases to hide electronics and distract attention from an oversize TV screen.
+To minimize the appearance of a large black screen, try setting the television into a wall recess or behind a pair of accordion-style folding doors.
+For a more high-tech solution, add a mechanized panel that rises and falls to hide and expose the screen with the touch of a remote-control button.
+If possible, choose TV frames, cabinet doors, and mechanized panels that mirror finishes and materials already in the room to create a cohesive scene.
+You can also consider other technological advancements, such as motorized artwork that rolls up when you want to watch a favorite program or mirror panels that disappear when the TV is turned on.
+Adding fireplace-framing built-in bookcases can also help hide electronics and distract attention from an oversize TV screen.